Categories

 “Friedrich’s landscapes spring from a similar belief in this transcendental unity.
 By expressing the essential dynamics of mountain formation, Friedrich was simultaneously revealing part of God.”

 In summary, at least the way I see it, having never even seen the real thing himself and not giving a hoot that his depiction is way off, in multiple ways, Friedrich isn’t rendering the visible, but rendering visible.
-What he renders visible is the ideas of geology, or, rather, what was then known as geognosy, as explained by Mitchell (455).
+What he renders visible are the ideas of geology, or, rather, what was then known as geognosy, as explained by Mitchell (455).
 To be accurate, as noted by Daniels (369-370), the mountain formation is not how we understand mountain formation, as you might have been taught in school, but how it was understood at the time, which is to say that if it’s off, it’s because it is.
 That said, the fact that it’s off, how mountains are not formed and transformed, is not of great importance.
 He was under the impression that it’s how it is, even though it clearly isn’t.
 If we believe Mitchell (458-459), what was important for Friedrich was revealing Nature, revealing God.
 The lecturer at the aesthetics lectures also pointed out this, how, following Kant, during this period landscape had to do with engagement in metaphysics and landscape painting was an art that was the practice of it.
 Simply put, ignoring the religiosity, it had to do with being one with the world.
 It’s very profound really, even if it is, in part, profoundly off as well, at least in the case of the Watzmann.
 Sign of the times, I guess.

 Moving on, from Friedrich back to Klee, even if that’s an oxymoron, an anachronism, Klee (9) expresses the creative process in ‘On Modern Art’: